-Currently, he is a lecturer of law at the University of Jember.
+Muhammad Bahrul Ulum is a lecturer of law at the University of Jember.
 Since 2017, he has joined the Centre for Human Rights, Multiculturalism, and Migration (CHRM2), a research centre at the University of Jember.
 His research interests lie in the areas of human rights, constitutional law, and international economic law, and his work focuses on the intersection of politics, pluralism, and globalization.
-In 2018, he was a visiting research fellow at the Graduate School of International Development, Nagoya University, Japan.
+He has held research and visiting positions at the Graduate School of International Development, Nagoya University, Japan and the Faculty of Law, Airlangga University, Indonesia.
 He presented a number of papers at the international conferences and has published his selected articles in the Constitutional Review, the Journal of Indonesian Legal Studies, and others.

 While being a student, he was the Chairman of the Indonesian Students’ Association in India (2015).
 He was also the founding member and the first Executive Director of the Forum for Juridical Science Studies (Forum Kajian Keilmuan Hukum) at the University of Jember (2009).
 He won the National Scientific Paper Competition held by the Constitutional Court of the Republic of Indonesia (2009) and the National Law Debate Competition held by Universitas Indonesia (2010).
 In the end, he was selected as the student of the year at the University of Jember (2011).

 Bachelor of Law degree (S.H.), Constitutional and Administrative Law, University of Jember, 2011

 Master of Laws degree (LL.M.), International Economic Law, Osmania University, 2015

 Asia Justice and Rights (AJAR).
 Transitional Justice Strategies for Asian Context, “Revealing truth, Reclaiming Justice.”
 1-7 November 2017, Bali, Indonesia